marilynpesantez/churn_prediction-1/README.md

 **(2) Train/Test Split & Model Fitting:**
 - Separated predictors and target:
   -   Target: Churn (retained = 0, churned = 1)
   -   Features: tenure, charges, service mix, contract type, payment method, etc.
 -   Split into training (70%) and test (30%) sets, stratified on churn to maintain even rate.
 -   Added intercept term and fit a logistic regression model using statsmodels.logit
 -   Extracted coefficients, p-values, and od ratios

-**(3) Ran the K-means algorithm with k=4**
+**(3) Model Evaluation (Interpretive + Predictive)
+- Interpreted odds ratios to understand which attributes increase or decrease churn likelihood
+- Evaluated model performance on the test set using accuracy, ROCAUC, and the cohnfusion matrix
+- Used ROC analysis to identify optimal decision threshold

 # Key Insights (Odds Ratio Interpretation)

 # Summary of Findings
-Contract length and tenure are the strongest retention indicators.
+- Contract length and tenure are the strongest retention indicators.
-Fiber-optic and streaming service users drive the majority of churn risk.
+- Fiber-optic and streaming service users drive the majority of churn risk.
-Paperless billing and electronic check usage flag less-sticky digital customers.
+- Paperless billing and electronic check usage flag less-sticky digital customers.
-Dependents and multi-year commitments anchor retention.
+- Dependents and multi-year commitments anchor retention.

 # Strategic Implications